-The Crisis report Squatting: a homelessness issue (2011) found "that 40% of single homeless people squat.
-Furthermore, squatting is often -a prominent feature of peoples' homelessness career..."10.
-Traditionally, squatting offered a buffer for many homeless people, temporary accommodation when they needed it most, such as the winter months.
 Squatting provides a refuge for women of all ages facing eviction or fleeing sexual/ domestic violence.
-For example the presence of an 18 year old Bangladeshi female in Sussex Police 2015 arrest statistics or, Kate Osamor, Shadow Minister for Women and Equalities, giving evidence on Homelessness: "One woman, a former lawyer, was homeless for over six months.
-She and her disabled adult daughter resorted to squatting, and to sleeping in churches or on night buses."11 With the introduction of section 144, the opportunity to squat has been made extremely difficult, forcing homeless women onto the streets.
+For example, many "squatting" incidents in the Greater Manchester Police records relate to single women and mothers with children (Appendix 6, CRI 1, 12, 13 & 14), and Kate Osamor, Shadow Minister for Women and Equalities, giving evidence on Homelessness stated: "One woman, a former lawyer, was homeless for over six months.
+She and her disabled adult daughter resorted to squatting, and to sleeping in churches or on night buses."
+With the introduction of section 144, vulnerably-housed families, mothers and single women are facing the added danger of arrest and imprisonment for being made homeless.

-Rough sleeping has been on the rise in England since 2010, especially in London, where it doubled in the period.
-There was a marked increase in the rough sleeping numbers between 2010/11 and 2011/12 in London, when section 144 was being deliberated in Parliament and anti-squatting media was at its height (Graph 6).
-The numbers of rough sleepers in London has continued to rise, with another significant increase in 2014/15, by 16%, especially among Central and Eastern European (CEE) nationals, a notable demographic in squatting (Appendix 5.3).
+The Crisis report Squatting: a homelessness issue (2011) found "that 40% of single homeless people squat.
+Furthermore, squatting is often -a prominent feature of peoples' homelessness career...".
+Traditionally, squatting offered a buffer for many homeless people, temporary shelter when they needed it most, like the winter months.
+Rough sleeping has been on the rise in England since 2010, especially in London, where it doubled in the period to 2015.
+There was a marked increase in the rough sleeping numbers between 2010/11 and 2011/12, when section 144 was being deliberated in Parliament and anti-squatting media was at its height (see Graph 6).
+The numbers of rough sleepers in London has continued to rise, with another significant increase between 2013/14 and 2014/15 (by 16%) especially among Central and Eastern European (CEE) nationals, a notable demographic in squatting (Appendix 5.3).